-The James Phillips Williams (JPW) Memorial Foundation was established in 1985 by Dr. and Mrs. Harvey Williams in memory of their son who, like so many others, struggled with dyslexia his entire life.
+The James Phillips Williams (JPW) Memorial Foundation was established as a not for profit 501c3 in 1985 by Dr. and Mrs. Harvey Williams in memory of their son who, like so many others, struggled with dyslexia his entire life.

 James touched many people with his zest for life and sensitivity towards others.
 But he suffered from academic frustration and disappointment as a result of a learning difference that is not often recognized or adequately addressed in traditional classrooms.